jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 > **CTAR Analyst Note**
 >
-> The significance of Operation Olympic Games lies less in the specific malware than in the demonstration that cyber operations could reliably influence physical reality.
-This realization transformed cyber operations from a supporting intelligence capability into an independent instrument of national power.
+> The enduring significance of Operation Olympic Games lies less in the Stuxnet malware itself than in demonstrating that cyber operations could reliably produce strategic physical effects.
+The campaign fundamentally changed how governments viewed cyber capabilities as an instrument of national power.

 ## The Evolution of Cyber Conflict